Skip to content

 Dan Lee from Odin Brewery

 Slope the floors!
-This is another time killer that you think every brewery when starting from scratch would avoid, but still happens very frequently.
 The brewing process is a messy one and requires a lot of cleanup at the end of the day.
 Not having proper drainage adds lots of time to the cleaning process.
 For adequate drainage it’s suggested that the floors be sloped at a 4% grade.

 Brewery maintenance is another big one that can easily be prevented with efficient brewery design.
 Once a brewery hits 4 years the equipment starts to wear out from the intensive use it takes.
 Setting up a preventative maintenance schedule will help you avoid a major shut down when something breaks.